AnOpenSauceDev/Methane-mod/README.md

 > - Mod Menu

 I'm working on other projects most of the time, so don't expect me to finish things straight away. <br>
-Non-Issues should be handled in [Discussions.](https://github.com/AnOpenSauceDev/Methane-mod/discussions) <br>
+Any questions you have should be handled in [Discussions.](https://github.com/AnOpenSauceDev/Methane-mod/discussions) <br>

 If you **REALLY** want to get your hands on bleeding-edge builds (for whatever reason), github actions always has builds of the latest commits.